-Suicidal thoughts are thought of in such black and white terms.
-Either you have suicidal thoughts and you want to die, or you don’t have suicidal thoughts and you want to live.
-What most people don’t understand is there are some stuck in the gray area of those two statements, I for one am one of them.
+From an outside perspective, suicidal thoughts are rarely looked into deeper than the surface level.
+Either you have suicidal thoughts and you want to die, or you don't have suicidal thoughts and you want to live.
+What most people don't understand is that people live in between those two statements, I for one am one of them.

 I've had suicidal thoughts since I was a kid.

 My first recollection of it was when I came home after school one day and got in trouble, and while I was just sitting in the dining room I kept thinking, “I wonder what it would be like to take a knife from the kitchen and just shove it into my stomach."
 I didn't want to die, or even hurt myself for that matter.
 But those thoughts haven't stopped since.

 I've thought about going into the bathroom and taking every single pill I could find and just drifting to sleep and never waking back up, I've thought about hurting myself to take the pain away, just a few days ago on my way to work I thought about driving my car straight into a tree.
 But I didn't.
 Why?
 Because even though that urge was so strong, I didn't want to die.
 I still don't, I don't want my life to end.

 I don't think I've ever told anyone about these feelings.
 I don't want others to worry because the first thing anyone thinks when you tell them you have thoughts about hurting or killing yourself is that you're absolutely going to do it and they begin to panic.
 Yes, I have suicidal thoughts, but I don't want to die.

 It's a confusing feeling, it's a scary feeling.